schnorr/akypuera/README.md

      $ otf2paje /tmp/scorep-20111212_1555_57197991368223/traces.otf2

-The tool is just born, only states are converted.
+The `otf2paje` tool is just born, only states are converted.
+Contact us if you need more than that.